rocketlend/protocol/README.md

   - `available: uint256`: amount of RPL available to be borrowed or returned to the lender
   - `borrowed: uint256`: amount of RPL currently borrowed
   - `allowance: uint256`: limit on how much RPL can be made available by transferring either borrowed RPL from another of the lender's pools, or interest from another of the lender's loans
-  - `interestPaid: uint256`: interest the pool has accrued (available to be claimed by the lender)
   - `reclaimed: uint256`: amount of ETH accrued in service of defaults (available to be claimed by the lender)

 - `LoanState` (per pool id and node (borrower))